We're Charting a New Course in Substance Use Policy and Practice.

 Our Funders

 The Substance Use Funders Collaborative is the only national funder’s group focused on developing and investing in a full and equitable community based non-punitive substance use system of care including prevention, treatment, recovery, and harm reduction.
-We are not a grantmaking body.
+We are not a grantmaking body, but rather a convening platform to help inform grantmaking strategies and support funder networking and learning.

 The Promise Of Robust Equitable SU Services